 Breaking The Silence: Why Boys Should Be Taught About Periods And Menstrual Health

-Menstruation is a taboo subject, especially among boys and men.
+Menstruation is often under-discussed among boys and men due to cultural silence.
 The culture of secrecy about periods not only results in a lack of information but also increases the gender gap.
-Despite this, period education for boys is the best way to encourage them to consider issues to do with gender inclusivity and to ensure that they treat everyone equally.
+Period education for boys is key to fostering gender inclusivity.
+It helps them grow into empathetic individuals who understand and respect diverse experiences.

-In empowering boys with knowledge of the menstrual cycle and menstrual health, we reduce taboos, and myths and come up with better practices.
+In empowering boys with knowledge of the menstrual cycle and menstrual health, we reduce taboos and myths, while promoting healthier, more informed attitudes.

 The Importance Of Period Education For Boys